-Expenditure during the research phase of a project is recognised an expense when incurred.
+Expenditures during the research phase of a project are recognised as expenses when incurred.
 Development costs are capitalised only when technical feasibility studies identify that the project is expected to deliver future economic benefits and these benefits can be measured reliably.